mikelCabezas/isdi-parttime-202303/staff/mikel-cabezas/fullstack/project/app/README.md

 - Search by: name, location, elements with ages, its sun exposed or shaded, accessibility elements
 - Go directly to city with results

-#### User stories, ON CREATE PLAYGROUND
+#### Create Playground
-- If you discover a playground not entered in the app, you can create it if in around 10 meters does not have an other park.
+- If you discover a playground not entered in the app, you can create it.
+- If in 10 meters near has an other park, you cannot add new playground.

 ## TECHINAL DESCRIPTION